 Plesk Onyx Hosting Platform with Node.js and Ruby on Rails

-Our Plesk Onyx hosting platform helps because of all the following.
+Plesk hosting platform helps because of all the following.

-- Node.js Applications can easily be managed from Plesk Onyx.
+- Manage Node.js Apps easily from the Plesk panel.
 Including restarting and stopping applications and adding npm packages.
 You can also run scripts and edit the Node.js configuration files on Plesk.

 Ruby on Rails